Wildfire along California coast grows to 1,500 acres, prompts mandatory evacuations - NewsBreak

 The NWS said offshore winds and low humidity contributed to the fire remaining “stubbornly active” overnight.

-“Anecdotally it seems as though the long term drought is acting like a chronic illness where even recent rains and cold winter [weather] isn’t helping to keep fires from developing,” reads a messages shared by the NWS Bay Area on Saturday.Teen petitions NFL to move day Super Bowl is played
+“Anecdotally it seems as though the long term drought is acting like a chronic illness where even recent rains and cold winter [weather] isn’t helping to keep fires from developing,” reads a messages shared by the NWS Bay Area on Saturday.‘Joe vs Carole’: ‘Tiger King’-inspired TV series starring Kate McKinnon gets first trailer

 The Monterey County Office of Emergency Services is monitoring the situation.
 They have also shared a map of Colorado Fire evacuation zones.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.